-PbO 1 Al2O3 .2 SiO2 1
+PbO 1 Al_2O_3 .2 SiO_2 1

-This formula means that, in relative quantity, there is present in the finished glaze one molecule of lead oxide, two-tenths of a molecule of alumina, and one molecule of silica.
+This formula means that, in relative quantity, there is present in the finished glaze one molecule of lead oxide, twotenths of a molecule of alumina, and one molecule of silica.
 The fact that the alumina is reported as being less than one molecule will give an idea of the rather arbitrary nature of the empirical formula, since we know that in actuality parts of molecules do not exist in this way.
-However, the formula may give an exact idea of the numbers of molecules in the glaze relative to each other.
+However, the formula may give an exact idea of the numbers of molecules in the glaze relative to one another.